Gayathri4801/NASSCOM-VSD-IAT/DAY-2/SKY_1_readme.md

 If Expected logic is 1.
 We can't guarantee whether we will be getting 1 or not.
 That is the problem of having long physical distance from the power supply to this piece of ckt.

-we can avoid this issue with the help of De-coupling capacitors.
+we can avoid this issue with the help of **De-coupling capacitors**.

 De-coupling capacitors is huge cap which is filled with the charge.
 The voltage stored in this De-cap is equivalent to the supply voltage.
 If the power supply is 1V the De-cap has been charge till 1V.
-Whenver the piece of the ckt switches it gets the current from the De-cap that.s why we will place De-cap close to the ckt.
+Whenver the piece of the ckt switches the ckt gets the current from the De-cap that's why we will place De-caps close to the ckt.
 This De-cap decouples the ckt from the main supply.
 Whenever the charge is discharged in the De-cap it will charge up by the power supply.

 ![Screenshot 2024-03-16 161135](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/5a8c57c2-31ae-486a-8e04-6a67238d31c0)